Urinary Catheters for Sale

 Hydrophilic Coated

-Designed with a hydrophilic coating, these activate with water, creating a friction-free surface.
+Designed with a hydrophilic coating, these catheters activate with water, creating a friction-free surface.
 They minimize irritation and reduce the risk of urethral trauma, making them ideal for frequent use.

 Closed System